 The Role of End Corporal Punishment

 End Corporal Punishment aims to end legalised violence against children through universal prohibition and elimination of all corporal punishment.
-Through the Global Partnership to End Violence Against Children, we work as a catalyst promoting progress towards ending all corporal punishment through a range of activities, including:
+We work as a catalyst promoting progress towards ending all corporal punishment through a range of activities, including:

 - Encouraging governments and others to “own” the issue and work actively on it